-- 1. To elect three Class II directors to serve for a three-year term and until their successors have been duly elected and qualify (Proposal No. 1); - 2.
-To approve a proposal to authorize the Company, pursuant to subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below the Company's then-current net asset value per share in one or more offerings, subject to certain limitations set forth in the Proxy Statement accompanying this Notice (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 30% of the Company's then-outstanding common stock immediately prior to each such offering) (Proposal No. 2); and - 3.
+- 1. To elect three Class III directors to serve for a three-year term and until their successors have been duly elected and qualify (Proposal No. 1); - 2.
+To approve a proposal to authorize the Company, pursuant to subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below the Company's then-current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 30% of the Company's then-outstanding common stock immediately prior to each such offering) (Proposal No. 2); and - 3.
 To transact such other business as may properly come before the meeting, or any postponement or adjournment thereof.